flinkerlab/neural_speech_decoding/README.md

 ## Data

-Prepare the data in HDF5 format, refer to the [notebook](notebooks/prepare_data.ipynb)
+Prepare the data in HDF5 format, refer to the [prepare_data](notebooks/prepare_data.ipynb)

+Optionally, if you want to provide extra supervision for pitch and formant, please refer to the [formant_pitch_label_extraction](notebooks/formant_pitch_label_extraction.ipynb)

 ## Training
 Fill in the config files including `configs/a2a_production.yaml,configs/e2a_production.yaml,configs/AllSubjectInfo.json,configs/train_param_production.json` following the example of participants `NY869`